m3g/PDBTools.jl/docs/src/iterators.md

 # Iterators

+PDBTools.jl provides lazy iterators over Residues, Segments, and Models of a structure file.
+The iterators behave similarly, and can be used bo computed properties of independent structural elements.

 ## Iterate over residues (or molecules)

 The `eachresidue` iterator allows iteration over the residues of a structure (in PDB files distinct molecules are associated to different residues, thus this iterates similarly over the molecules of a structure).
 For example: